How to take advantage of your TFSA room

 A higher-earning spouse or common-law partner can give money to a lower-earning or stay-at-home spouse to contribute to his or her TFSA, up to the spouse's available contribution limit.
 The money will not be subject to the CRA's income attribution rules.
 Each spouse owns his or her individual TFSA, along with any income and capital gains generated within the account.

 How to check your TFSA contribution room

-You can see your TFSA balance as of January 1 of the current year by logging in to your online "My Account" on the Canada Revenue Agency website.
-Or you can get your balance by phoning CRA's Tax Information Phone Service: 1.800.267.6999.
+You can find your TFSA balance as of January 1 of the current year by logging in to your online "My Account" on the CRA website, or by phoning CRA's Tax Information Phone Service at 1.800.267.6999.
 Check after mid-February, to allow time for your financial institution to report all your TFSA transactions from the previous year.

-Investment choice is a key benefit of the TFSA.
-Generally, the types of investments permitted in a TFSA are the same as those permitted in a registered retirement savings plan (RRSP).
-These include:
+The choice of investments is a key benefit of the TFSA.
+The types of investments that are generally eligible for a TFSA are the same as those permitted in a registered retirement savings plan (RRSP), including:

 - Mutual funds

 Wondering if you can hold U.S. stocks in your TFSA?
 Yes, you can.
 As long as the stock (or ETF) is listed on what the CRA calls a designated stock exchange [link to CRA page on designated exchanges].
 In fact, you can hold stocks or ETFs listed on several European, Asian and other world exchanges.

 For more information about qualified investments, visit the TFSA section of the Canada Revenue Agency website.